surajmsd1/surajmsd1/README.md

 - 👋 Hi, I’m Suraj! last name: Kopparam
-- 👀 I’m interested in ... lots of random things, including
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... how to collaborate well on coding projects along with a many other things
+- 🌱 I’m currently learning ... how to collaborate well on coding projects
-- 💞️ I’m looking to collaborate on ... any beginner to intermediate projects
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @surajmsd1@gmail.com

 <!---